-6-B (5)(a)(2) AccusedRespondent's Condition And Reasonable Steps
+6-B (5)(a)(2) Responding Party's Condition and Reasonable Steps

-In the evaluation of complaints in any disciplinary process, it shall not be a valid excuse that the accusedrespondent believed that the complainant consented to the sexual activity under either of the following circumstances:
+In the evaluation of complaints in any disciplinary process, it shall not be a valid excuse that the responding party believed that the reporting party consented to the sexual activity under either of the following circumstances:

-- The accusedrespondent's belief in affirmative consent arose from the intoxication or recklessness of the accusedrespondent. - The accusedrespondent did not take reasonable steps, in the circumstances known to the accusedrespondent at the time, to ascertain whether the complainant affirmatively consented.
+- The responding party's belief in affirmative consent arose from the intoxication or recklessness of the responding party. - The responding party did not take reasonable steps, in the circumstances known to the responding party at the time, to ascertain whether the reporting party affirmatively consented.

-6-B (5)(a)(3) Complainant's Inability To Consent
+6-B (5)(a)(3) Reporting Party's Inability to Consent

-In the evaluation of complaints in the disciplinary process, it shall not be a valid excuse that the accusedrespondent believed that the complainant affirmatively consented to the sexual activity if the accusedrespondent knew or reasonably should have known that the complainant was unable to consent to the sexual activity under any of the following circumstances:
+In the evaluation of complaints in the disciplinary process, it shall not be a valid excuse that the responding party believed that the reporting party affirmatively consented to the sexual activity if the responding party knew or reasonably should have known that the reporting party was unable to consent to the sexual activity under any of the following circumstances:

-- The complainant was asleep or unconscious. - The complainant was incapacitated due to the influence of drugs, alcohol, or medication, so that the complainant could not understand the fact, nature, or extent of the sexual activity - The complainant was unable to communicate due to a mental or physical condition.
+- The reporting party was asleep or unconscious. - The reporting party was incapacitated due to the influence of drugs, alcohol, or medication, so that the reporting party could not understand the fact, nature, or extent of the sexual activity - The reporting party was unable to communicate due to a mental or physical condition.